 Anyone who has ever been in the food industry knows that it is one of the lowest margin businesses in the world.
 And, even though we consumers spend 20+% less on food than what we did 70 years ago, we ironically still have strong opinions about it.
 We also get excited when food is cheap: “Five for a dollar!”
 “Eight bucks a pound!”
 “Buy one get one free!”
 We keep our focus on the upfront cost, without looking at the back-end costs of; prairie plow up, species loss, unhealthy soil and water, unhealthy animals, unhealthy food, and so on.
 The IOU is coming, and someone will have to pay.

 Still, it is difficult to wrap our minds around food costs.
 Recently we received this question, “I just don’t get it, if you don’t have all of those inputs of additional feeds and corn, or, trucking to slaughter facilities, or hauling food to the animals, and your animals are just walking around eating grass, why is your meat more expensive?”
 Fair enough question.
 First, the feeds are subsidized by you the taxpayer.
 Second, for all the reasons mentioned above.
 And third, you must consider the land health and the land cost.
 Dan states, “When I bought my first ranch in South Dakota in 1970, the cost of land was $270.00 an acre.
 When I bought the first chunk of ground on our current ranch it was $400.00 an acre and now land is going for over $1,000.00 an acre.
 On the Great Plains mixed grass prairies, it takes about 35 acres per buffalo.
 The only way to bring back the buffalo is to grow our land base.
 For me this is about conserving and protecting a threatened ecosystem.
-We simply can’t afford to loose our prairie’s.”
+We simply can’t afford to lose our prairies.”

 We should also be reminded that 90% of the buffalo meat that is raised for our food supply is finished in the cattle feedlot system.
 To compare these two different end products is like comparing apples to oranges.
 And, not just in taste, but also in the trickle down affects it has on the health of the land, water, animals, our food supply, and us.